jexxa-projects/JexxaArchetypes/jexxa-blank-archetype/src/main/resources/archetype-resources/README-GitHub.md

 ${hash}${hash} Deployment

-In the following we assume a docker-swarm setup which is a typical starting point for clustering your container.
+In this section we assume a docker-swarm setup, which is a typical starting point for clustering your container.
 In addition, it can be easily run and maintained on your developing machine.

 ${hash}${hash}${hash} Docker-Stacks